chainer/chainercv/README.md

 # Citation

-If ChainerCV helps your research, please cite the paper for ACM Multimedia Open Source competition.
+If ChainerCV helps your research, please cite the paper for ACM Multimedia Open Source Software Competition.
-Here is a BibTex entry:
+Here is a BibTeX entry:

 ```
 @inproceedings{ChainerCV2017,